kwaugh/cascade/README.md

 2. Do hashing to check if program is in the cache rather than just checking the first line of the program
 3. See how we can elliminate false-positives caused by hash collision
+    - We have decided to just use a hashing algorithm like SHA3-512 that has an extremely low probability of getting a hash collision (assuming the hash function is uniformly random).
+    - To handle errors with collisions, we'll add a clean command to wipe the cache so that the code will get recompiled.
 4. Experiment with cache replacement policies
 5. Do testing on common programming pattern workloads